The Higgins Method

 (Link: “The Walk” video)

 Natural predatory instinct (predator/prey) develops.
-Pup learns to hunt, bump & chase, catches a few birds.
-Intro to gun.
+Pup learns to hunt, bump & chase and is allowed to catches a few birds.
+The gun is carefully introduced and associated to the bird.
 This is also where the dog learns to hunt with the handler.
-He learns that the handler is a valuable pack member possessing important skills.
-Soon, success will require that he cooperates and stays “connected” to the handler.
+He learns that the handler is valuable and possesses important skills.
+The “here” cue, using the checkcord is also introduced at this stage.
+Soon, success will require that he cooperates and stays in touch with the handler.

 The Handler learns the three cues (change of direction, change of speed during the walk & stopping) used to control the dogs direction, speed and distance in the field.
 Dogs instinctively know these body movements (cues).
 No verbal commands, whistles or hand signals are necessary.